ChewingPencils/checkvist-python/ReadMe.md

 This is a wrapper for the [Checkvist: Open API](https://checkvist.com/auth/api).
 It includes all calls found in the offical documentation.
 Please see the source code to clarify arguments and see some basic examples.

-The purpose for this project was to create a wrapper that could be used conventionally and with [Pythonista](https://itunes.apple.com/us/app/pythonista/id528579881?mt=8) on iOS.
+This wrapper is intended to be used conventionally and with [Pythonista](https://itunes.apple.com/us/app/pythonista/id528579881?mt=8) on iOS.
 This was the deciding factor for using print statements instead of logging for the optional debugger.

 ## Installation ##